tiepdotme/serenade-wind/_posts/2020-08-20-sailing-resume-sequel.md

 We had rain, thunderstorms and lightning on Day 2, occasional showers and small to moderate chop on Day 3, and more rain on Day 4.
 By day 5 when we arrived in Corinth, three of our crew abandoned ship and decided to take a bus the rest of the way to Athens rather than sail the rest of the way.
 As it turns out, we had a glorious sunny day in Corinth and throughout the rest of the slow passage into Athens.

 We met up later in an Athens restaurant to catch up on their side excursion.
-They chose wisely given the had not planned on the [Gilligan's Island passage](https://www.youtube.com/watch?v=E-Fno5TBsqw).
+They chose wisely given they had not planned on a [Gilligan's Island passage](https://www.youtube.com/watch?v=E-Fno5TBsqw).

 {% assign pwimg="dhn-greece-cats-nose" %}
 {% assign pwcaption="Cats of Greece" %}